 The program guides students through the college search focused on identifying those schools which are the right “fit” for each student.
 Students will also receive preparation for college entrance exams through incorporation of test strategies in the classroom and through workshops held outside of school hours.
 The CollegeBound Advisor hosts workshops for students and parents on a variety of topics throughout the year, meets one-on-one with 11th and 12thgrade students and parents, and is available for individual meetings with 9thand 10th grade students and parents as requested.

-The PSAT 8/9 is administered to 8th Graders in November.
+The PSAT 8/9 is administered to 8th Graders.
 The PSAT/NMSQT (Practice SAT) is administered to 9th, 10th and 11thgraders in October.

 11thand 12th graders may elect to take the SAT, the SAT Subject Exams and/or the ACT exams.
 A testing regimen is established during individual conferences,group meetings and parent meetings.
 Workshops are conducted with students well in advance of each exam administration to review the exam structure, content and purpose.
 Exam results are shared with students and parents via group workshops.